Industries

 Hail data

-Xweather provides the industry's only hail forecast API, validated historical hail data, and advanced mapping layers—delivering geospatial intelligence through APIs and MapsGL to help you predict, visualize, and respond to hail risk with precision.
+Xweather provides the industry's only hail forecast API, validated historical hail data, and advanced mapping layers—delivering geospatial intelligence through APIs and MapsGL to help you predict, visualize, and respond to hail threats with precision.

 Hail API endpoints